St. Louis Cardinals catcher Willson Contreras has bounced back impressively after battling multiple injuries this season.

-Significant Recovery Milestone for Cardinals Star Catcher
+Impressive Recovery Milestone for Cardinals Star Catcher

 The 32-year-old was off to a fantastic start this season, hitting .280/.398/.551 with six home runs, 11 doubles, and 12 RBIs in 31 games.

-Cardinals Struggling But Showing Signs of Improvement
+Cardinals Facing Challenges Yet Showing Promising Signs of Turnaround

 The St. Louis Cardinals have faced numerous challenges this season, including inconsistent performances and significant injuries to key MLB players.